Skip to content

 */

-When constructing objects, it’s common to want to assign default values to certain fields to simplify the creation of new instances.
-The Schema.withConstructorDefault function allows you to manage the optionality of a field in your default constructor.
+When creating objects, you might want to assign default values to certain fields to simplify object construction.
+The Schema.withConstructorDefault function lets you handle default values, making fields optional in the default constructor.

 1